-Use this dialog to select the necessary file or files and/or folder or folders.
+Use this dialog to select the necessary files or folders.

-The dialog name and the available functions depend on the task you are performing at the moment.
-(Inappropriate functions, normally, are disabled.)
-For example, depending on the situation, you may be able to select only one item or a number of items.
-There may be the cases when you can select a folder or folders but cannot select a file or files, etc.
+The dialog name and the available functions depend on the task you are performing at the moment (inappropriate functions are normally disabled).
+For example, depending on the situation, you may be able to select only one item, or a number of items.
+There may be cases when you can select a folder or folders but cannot select a file or files, etc.

 Most of the functions available in this dialog are accessed by means of the toolbar icons (shown in the Icon column).
-Alternatively, context menu commands (accessed by right-clicking items in the tree; listed in the Command column) or keyboard shortcuts (the Shortcut column) may be used.
+Alternatively, you can use context menu commands (accessed by right-clicking items in the tree; listed in the Command column) or keyboard shortcuts (the Shortcut column).

 (Under certain circumstances, RubyMine may not be aware of the changes made externally unless you use this command.)